-Knowing your current and potential future needs will successfully aid in determining which crane is right for you.
-Specifying the correct crane for you, whether it be DC powered or hydraulic, will ensure long lasting productivity and prevent crane failure.
+Knowing your current and potential future needs will greatly help in determining which crane is right for your application.
+Specifying the correct crane, whether it be 12V DC powered or hydraulically powered, will ensure long lasting productivity and help to prevent issues down the road.

 DC Powered Cranes

-If you are working with a small budget, infrequently lifting, and your typical duty cycle is intermittent.
-You may want to go the route of investing in a DC powered crane.
-DC powered cranes generally have a lower cost of entry in comparison to hydraulic cranes.
-And unlike hydraulic cranes, DC powered cranes don’t require a pump or an oil reservoir to operate.
+If you are working within a tight budget and your typical duty cycle is intermittent, or your lifting needs are infrequent at best, you may opt to invest in a 12-Volt DC powered crane.
+DC powered cranes generally cost less upfront, when compared to hydraulic cranes, and DC powered cranes don’t require the truck to be equipped with a PTO and Pump to operate.

-It should be noted that DC powered cranes do have situational limitations in regards to size and operation.
-DC powered cranes are typically limited to around 800 lbs - 6,000 lbs gross lifting capacity.
-In addition, ongoing, continuous use of a DC powered crane may reduce its life cycle; this is due to its design.
-DC powered motors are limited by the heat it generates, motors must be allowed to cool and the battery to replenish its charge before operating again.
-It may save you money upfront, but it could turn out to be a costly mistake if you end up exceeding the crane's duty cycle.
+It should be noted that DC powered cranes do have situational limitations in regards to size and operation and are typically limited to around 800 lbs - 6,000 lbs gross lifting capacity.
+In addition, ongoing, continuous use of a DC powered crane, may reduce its life cycle due to the heat generated by DC motors.
+Motors must be allowed to cool and batteries allowed to replenish their charge before operating again.
+We call this "duty cycle".
+DC powered cranes have a limited duty cycle of 5 minutes of continuous use that must be followed up with 25 minutes of cool down time.
+It's important to size your crane properly, as it may save you money upfront, but can turn out to be a costly mistake if you end up exceeding the crane's duty cycle.
 Exceeding the duty cycle constraints and over heating the motor is the #1 cause of DC Motor failure.

 If you know your usage will require ongoing operation periods and higher lifting needs.
 You may want to go the route of investing in a hydraulic crane instead.
 Hydraulic cranes allow for more control, continuous cycles, and lift capacities that exceed 6,000 lbs.
 Our cranes range in capacities from 3,200 lbs. to 10,000 lbs.
 Hydraulic cranes also run faster than electric cranes, thus allowing you to finish operations at a quicker rate.
 This is why you may see more service trucks equipped with hydraulic cranes.